somnath0796/angular-react-demo/mojoreact/tutorial.md

 Unlike Angular which is framework, ReactJs is a library which can be used to create View Layer of a MVC archtecture.
 It primarily allows Model-View-View-Whatever pattern where it generally enhances the User Experience.
 It is coded in ES6 and Typescript with limited support.
 We are going to follow ES6 for our convenience.

+Declarative approach of Programming.
+Has Uni-directional Data Binding which makes the code more predictable and simplifies debugging.
+Leverages the latest JavaScript fetaures.

 ## Creation of Components